Common questions

 What compliance frameworks apply to schools and nonprofits?

-Schools typically need FERPA (Family Educational Rights and Privacy Act) compliance for student data, and may need COPPA compliance for children under 13.
+Schools typically need FERPA compliance for student data, and may need COPPA compliance for children under 13.
 Nonprofits handling health data need HIPAA compliance.
 Many organizations also need to meet cyber insurance requirements, which increasingly mandate MFA, endpoint protection, backup verification, and incident response plans.
 SOC 2 applies if you handle sensitive third-party data.
-We assess which frameworks apply to your specific situation and build governance that fits your size and risk profile.
+Dragonfish assesses which frameworks apply to your situation and builds governance that fits your size and risk profile.

 How much does IT modernization cost for a small organization?

-Costs vary significantly based on scope — the size of your organization, current state of your infrastructure, and compliance requirements all factor in.
-Rather than publish ranges that may not apply to your situation, we start every engagement with a free discovery call and honest assessment.
-You'll know exactly what you need, what it costs, and what can wait before committing to anything.
+Costs vary significantly based on scope — the size of your organization, current state of infrastructure, and compliance requirements all factor in.
+Rather than publish ranges that may not apply to your situation, Dragonfish starts every engagement with a free discovery conversation and honest assessment.
+You will know exactly what you need, what it costs, and what can wait before committing to anything.

 What industries do you serve?

-We specialize in three sectors: independent schools (K–12), nonprofits and foundations, and small to mid-size businesses (typically 10–150 employees).
-Our deep experience in education and nonprofit environments means we understand FERPA, HIPAA, lean budgets, mission-driven culture, and the real constraints of small teams.
+Dragonfish specializes in three sectors: independent schools (K–12), nonprofits and foundations, and small to mid-size businesses (typically 10–150 employees).
+Deep experience in education and nonprofit environments means the practice understands FERPA, HIPAA, lean budgets, mission-driven culture, and the real constraints of small teams.

-We're based in the San Francisco Bay Area and work with organizations locally and remotely across the United States.
-Most of our work — strategy, governance, vendor management, cloud administration — is done remotely.
-For hands-on infrastructure projects, we work on-site in the Bay Area or coordinate with local partners.
+Based in the San Francisco Bay Area, with clients locally and remotely across the United States.
+Most work — strategy, governance, vendor management, cloud administration — is done remotely.
+For hands-on infrastructure projects, on-site work is available in the Bay Area or coordinated with local partners.

 How do engagements typically start?